How We Scored Decanter Magazine Wine Club

 Price and Who This Is For

 Around $110 per shipment for four to six bottles.
-The per-bottle cost sits at $18–28, which is appropriate for the selection quality but makes this a premium proposition.
 This isn’t the club for everyday drinking value.
-It’s the club for the enthusiast who wants the highest-credibility curation available, and for whom the Decanter editorial context is part of the value.
+It’s the club for the enthusiast who wants the highest-credibility curation available.
+Check the current Decanter deal for the best available introductory offer.

 Verdict